sahilgharte/React_Practice_1/Readme.md

     4. Added Loader when no data received from api.
     5. Added custom shimmer effect for better user expierence.
     6. Understood deeply the useState and how it works (const ..).
+    7. Added login logout button on click using useState variable.